 To learn more about the difference between Magento Open Source and Magento Commerce — read our blog post.

 Unlike Magento, Shopify is completely a commercial product with no free plans.
 Luckily, the price of Shopify isn’t so high.
-The Basic license will cost only $29 per month, Standart — only $79 per month, and Advanced — $299 per month.
+Here are the Shopify offers: Basic Shopify will cost only $29 per month, Standart — only $79 per month, and Advanced Shopify— $299 per month.
 There is an option to subscribe to Shopify Plus for the companies that aim to be global market leaders.
 For individual entrepreneurs looking for the MVP selling infrastructure, there is a Shopify Lite plan that allows adjusting a simple buy-button to almost any site.

+You may wonder how Advanced Shopify differs from Basic Shopify or Standart.
 The main difference between described plans is the number of supported staff accounts and inventory locations, availability of international domains, and informativity of the reports.
 Such a diversity of printing plans makes it easy to scale up the online infrastructure as your business grows.
-You simply need to upgrade your current plan, and that’s it.
+You simply need to upgrade your current Shopify plan, and that’s it.

 A visual appearance and the convenience of navigation are the factors that define if the client continues browsing your online store or leaves in several seconds.
-Getting access to an appealing template will help you offer a better user experience and make sure that your website is remembered.
+Getting access to an appealing template will help you offer a better user experience and make sure that your ecommerce business is well remembered.

-The choice of themes provided by Shopify is poor.
-Currently, there are only 13 free themes available and 71 paid templates.
-Each theme includes several styles so that the actual number of available designs is higher.
+The choice of Shopify themes is quite poor.
+Currently, there are only 13 free themes available on the Shopify platform, as well as 71 paid templates.
+Each Shopify theme includes several styles so that the actual number of available designs is higher.
 The price for a theme varies from $150 to $350 and higher.
 The advantage of ready-to-use themes is their ease of use and setup.
 Everything can be arranged in several clicks.
 The other strong side of Shopify themes is that they are well-tested and optimized for mobile browsing.
-Since more than half of the world’s internet traffic is generated by mobile devices, having a convenient mobile version of a store is a must for the business’s success.
+Since more than half of the world’s internet traffic is generated by mobile devices, having a convenient mobile version of an online store is a must for the business’s success.